In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s term is avoidant

 - Avoids work that involves social interaction

 - Reluctance to get involved with people unless sure of being liked

 - Reserved in close relationships due to fear of ridicule/humiliation

 - Preoccupied with, and hypervigilant for, criticism or rejection in social situations

-- Self seen as socially incompetent and inferior
+- The self is seen as socially incompetent and inferior

 - Avoids risk-taking out of fear of embarrassment

 AVPD is similar to social phobia, but social phobia tends to be worse in particular types of situations, whereas AVPD is more across the board.
 Unlike schizoid PD, which also involves social avoidance, people with AVPD often strongly desire social relationships.
-AVPD can also have overlap with the autism spectrum.
+AVPD can also overlap with the autism spectrum.

 An estimated 2.4% of the population have AVPD, and there’s no difference between genders.
 There’s often another co-occurring condition, such as a depressive disorder, anxiety disorder, or OCD.
 AVPD plus social phobia is a tag team that is particularly likely to cause disability.
 When AVPD co-occurs with PTSD, there may be significant self-harming behaviour.

 AVPD appears to be a combination of innate traits and experiences of social rejection in childhood.
 Avoidance responses begin to emerge as young as age 2.
 Social rejection can come from one’s peer group, or it may involve emotional neglect by a parent.
 However, some people develop AVPD without any history of childhood neglect or abuse.
 High sensory processing sensitivity is suspected to play a role.

 Treatment options include cognitive behavioural therapy (CBT), psychodynamic psychotherapy, and medications (antidepressants and/or anti-anxiety medication).